 Princess Nine has an excellent old-school ADV Films dub.
 All nine girls are expertly portrayed, especially Hilary Haag's Ryo, Monica Rial's Izumi (the way she acts Izumi's somehow inspiring "The Reason You Suck" Speech in episode 17 is STUNNING) and Cynthia Martinez's Hikaru.
 Vic Mignogna is utterly charming as Hiroki Takasugi, and Andy Mc Avin nearly runs away with the entire dub as Coach Kido.

-They aren't exactly the best at dubbing anime (especially when compared to FUNimation) it's the exact same facility as the old ADV Films with a lot of the same crew on both sides of the glass, but with less time to finish their work, and lower budgets (but not as bad when compared to Media Blasters).
+Despite working in the exact same facility as the old ADV Films with a lot of the same crew on both sides of the glass, due to having less time to finish their work and a smaller budget then their predecessor, they aren't exactly the best at dubbing anime (especially when compared to fellow Texan dubbing company FUNimation).
 But when they hit, they hit REALLY hard, and one of those hits is Tsuritama.
 It was originally going to be a sub-only release until Sentai gave in to fan demand and gave it an English dub, and it is one of their best.
 Most of the main and minor characters are perfectly cast, the scripting is excellent and full of witty lines (episode 5 has most of these, and they're awesome!), and the voice actors really sound like they're enjoying what they're doing here.
 I only found one major flaw with the dub: Sakura's voice.
 Nancy Novotny does her voice, and while she isn't BAD, her voice just doesn't fit for a kid like Sakura, and she unfortunately really misses the mark on one pivotal moment in episode 7, but that's about it.
 I'm extremely surprised at how well cast Haru is.
 His voice actor is absolutely amazing despite being a newbie, and is able to completely capture his quirks and personality perfectly!
 Seriously, it's like they shipped Miyu Irino out to America, made him take English for five years, and then re-cast him as Haru, only I was NOT fond of Haru's Japanese voice, so the English dub won so many points in this department its not even funny.
 One reason it's so good is that it's directed by Janice Williams, a longtime employee of the old ADV Films who mostly worked on the physical side of things ("DVD Coordinator" was her most common job description) and only dabbled in directing occasionally back in the day.
 She's very good at it and needs to do it more often.

 Demon King Daimao is quite an underrated english dub from Sentai Filmworks.
 Most of the cast sound quite focused, yet sometimes pretty aloof in terms of character acting when the situation demands it.
 Highlights include Chris Patton delivers quite well as Akuto, capturing his struggle of him being a Demon King, but also making his Nice Guy traits quite believable.
 Maggie Flecknoe as Korone is able to sound better than the Japanese version by actually not sounding high-pitched as her more deadpan and low tone just fits the character much better.
 But the best performance by far is no doubt Melissa Davis as Keena.
 She is clearly having a blast voicing the red-haired Cloudcuckoolander to the point that, even if you won't like the show as much, as soon as you'll see her, get ready for some hilariously executed lines, not to mention how charismatic she is.